From Jar to native cross-platform Java with pipeline

 "pattern":"\\QMETA-INF/resources/assets/index-CkTRZNgD.js\\E"

 Unfortunately, Vite appends hash to static file names.
-The names are not guaranteed to stay the same.
-You could change this in Vite or make use of regular expressions.
+The names will change eventually.
+I made use of regular expressions and it was effective temporarily.

 "pattern":"\\QMETA-INF/resources/assets/index-.*\\.js\\E"